overlookjs/route/README.md

 #### When not to use these methods

-It's only required where contol passed from one route to another.
+It's only required where contol passes from one route to another.
 Mostly you won't be doing that, so generally there's no need to use the debug methods.

 #### `[DEBUG_ZONE]( fn )`